KVR Developer Challenge 2021

 Reducktion is provided as a simple zip-file package; for a quick and easy installation simply extract the contents to a plugin folder that is write-accessible by your host.

-For more detailed setup instructions see the User Guide included in the distribution package.
+For more detailed setup instructions see the online User Guide.

 by Versilian Studios